 Now this is not a girly-girl statue.

-It reminded me of one of my cancer survivor’s favourite new songs by Katy Perry – ‘Roar’.
-I am sure that if this statue could make noise, it would definitely ROAR!
+of my cancer survivor’s favourite new songs by Katy Perry – ‘Roar’.
+I am sure

 You go, girl!